zotko/xyz2graph/README.md

 Contributions are welcome!
 Please see the [CONTRIBUTING.md](https://github.com/zotko/xyz2graph/tree/main/CONTRIBUTING.md) file for guidelines.

-## License

-This project is licensed under the ISC License.
-See the [LICENSE.md](https://github.com/zotko/xyz2graph/tree/main/LICENSE.md) file for details.

 ## Citation
 If you use xyz2graph in your research, please cite: